 The primary diﬀerence?
 The traditional allows pretax contributions and tax- deferred growth, while the Roth allows after-tax contributions and provides the ability to withdraw your contributions tax-free after a five-year holding period.
 You can also pair these two together to create more diversiﬁcation.

-You can contribute up to $19,500 of your pretax income into your 403(b) in 2020—up from $19,000 in 2019—as well as an additional $6,500 as a "catch-up" contribution if you're age 50 or older.
+You can contribute up to $19,500 of your pretax income into your 403(b) in 2021 — the same as in 2020 — as well as an additional $6,500 as a "catch-up" contribution if you're age 50 or older.
 Also, an employer match can signiﬁcantly boost your savings over time so be sure to ﬁnd out if this option is oﬀered at your workplace.
 If it is, don’t leave free money on the table!

 The 403(b) investment options are chosen by your employer and typically include annuities and mutual funds.